marmelab/quoridor-react-native/README.md

 ## Installation

-Install expo and all dependencies to run the react natve applicaiton.
+Install expo and all dependencies to run the react natve application.

 > Expo cli should be installed globally: npm install expo-cli --global